wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    Submit a support ticket at: <a target="_blank" href="https://portal.azure.com/#create/Microsoft.Support">https://portal.azure.com/#create/Microsoft.Support</a> (email support@microsoftsupport.com)

+   <a target="_blank" href="https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview">Support options</a>:

-   * Basic: Billing and Subscription support only
+   * Basic: Billing and Subscription support only.
+"Self-help" technical support.

-   * Developer <strong>$29/mo.</strong> for support of non-prod. usage
-   * Standard (Basic) for non-Prod. env.
+   * Developer <strong>$29/mo.</strong> for 8-hour response to non-Prod. env. issues.

-   * Professional Direct <strong>$1000/mo.</strong> for "Business Critical" when you file a business-critical issue with technical support, the earliest you can expect a response from technical support?
+   * Standard <strong>$100/mo.</strong> for 4-hour response to Sev B issues for "Business Critical" when you file a business-critical issue with technical support, the earliest you can expect a response from technical support?
 Within 1 hour

+   * Professional Direct <strong>$1000/mo.</strong> which adds a ProDirect Delivery Manager who provides architectural guidance, onboarding services, seminars.

    * Premier for "substantial dependence" with a TAM (Technical Account Manager).

    Getting 403 ActiveDirectoryMenuBlade accessing AAD on Portal